wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-vms-containers.md

 At this point, any architect, developer, or IT operations specialist might be thinking, "I can automate ALL of this; this really IS Data-Center-As-A-Service!".

 You're right, it can be, and there are any number of systems, many of which you may already use, that can either manage groups of Azure VMs and inject custom code using scripts, often with the [CustomScriptingExtension for Windows](https://msdn.microsoft.com/zh-cn/library/azure/dn781373.aspx) or the [CustomScriptingExtension for Linux](http://azure.microsoft.com/blog/2014/08/20/automate-linux-vm-customization-tasks-using-customscript-extension/).
-You can&mdash;and perhaps already have&mdash;automated your Azure deployments using PowerShell or Azure CLI scripts [like this](/documentation/articles/virtual-machines-create-multi-vm-deployment-xplat-cli-install).
+You can&mdash;and perhaps already have&mdash;automated your Azure deployments using PowerShell or Azure CLI scripts [like <!-- deleted by customization this](/documentation/articles/virtual-machines-create-multi-vm-deployment-xplat-cli-install) --><!-- keep by customization: begin --> this](/documentation/articles/virtual-machines-create-multi-vm-deployment-xplat-cli) <!-- keep by customization: end -->.

 These abilities are often then migrated to tools like [Puppet](https://puppetlabs.com/) and [Chef](https://www.chef.io/) to automate the creation of and configuration for VMs at scale.
-(There are links to using these tools with Azure [here](#tools-for-working-with-containers).)
+(Here are some links to [using these tools with Azure](#tools-for-working-with-containers).)

 ### Azure resource group templates

 More recently, Azure released the [Azure resource management](/documentation/articles/virtual-machines-azurerm-versus-azuresm) REST API, and updated PowerShell and Azure CLI tools to use it easily.
 You can deploy, modify, or redeploy entire application topologies using [Azure Resource Manager templates](/documentation/articles/resource-group-authoring-templates) with the Azure resource management API using:

-- the [Azure preview portal using templates](https://github.com/Azure/azure-quickstart-templates)&mdash;hint, use the "DeployToAzure" button
+- the [Azure Management Portal using templates](https://github.com/Azure/azure-quickstart-templates)&mdash;hint, use the "DeployToAzure" button
 - the [Azure CLI](/documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli)
 - the [Azure PowerShell modules](/documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli)